 While the other three electric showers on our list come in at 10.5kW, the Mira Sport Max boasts a huge 10.8kW of power.
 The higher the wattage, the better the shower.
 The Mira Sport Max further stands out from its competitors with its unique Airboost technology.

-Finally, a pressure stabilised temperature control maintains the perfect temperature for your shower, and if you do want to tweak it, the unit comes with separate power and temperature push button controls to easily create your perfect showering experience.
+Finally, a pressure stabilised temperature control maintains the perfect temperature for your shower, and if you do want to tweak it, the unit comes with separate power and temperature push-button controls to easily create your perfect showering experience.
+Further, you get a soap tray mounted in the bar and its energy efficiency provides a steady temperature.

 2. Triton Showers MOMT014G Martinique Luxury Electric Shower